Who we are and what we do

 Join us for an informal catch up before we take a short break for the summer.
 Please note that this event…

-September 2026 online meeting - TBC
+September 2026 online meeting - Mathsci-Comm Member Survey discussion

 October 2026 online meeting - Structured provocation session